mvniekerk/tokio-cron-scheduler/README.md

 be omitted.
 If you want for your timezone, append `_tz` to the job creation calls (for instance Job::new_async vs Job::new_async_tz).

-Comma separated values such as `5,8,10` represent more than one time value.
-So for example, a schedule of `0 2,14,26 * * * *` would execute on the 2nd, 14th, and 26th minute of every hour.
+Comma-separated values such as `5,8,10` represent more than one time value.
+So for example, a schedule of `0 2,14,26 * * * *` would execute on the 2nd, 14th,
+and 26th minute of every hour.

 Ranges can be specified with a dash.
 A schedule of `0 0 * 5-10 * *` would
-execute once per hour but only on day 5 through 10 of the month.
+execute once per hour but only on days 5 through 10 of the month.

-Day of the week can be specified as an abbreviation or the full name.
-A schedule of `0 0 6 * * Sun,Sat` would execute at 6am on Sunday and Saturday.
+The day of the week can be specified as an abbreviation or the full name.
+A schedule of `0 0 6 * * Sun,Sat` would execute at 6 am on Sunday and Saturday.

-Per job you can be notified when the jobs were started, stopped and removed.
+Per job, you can be notified when the jobs were started, stopped and removed.
 Because these notifications are scheduled using tokio::spawn, the order of these are not guaranteed if the task finishes quickly.

 A simple usage example: